Aleksey Beketov: Biography

 After his studies, he was offered a job in Russia, in particular at the St. Petersburg Academy of Arts, but he wrote that he wanted to "live and give all his strength to his hometown ...
 I stood, looked at the palaces and remembered our Kharkiv - I felt with all my heart that I wanted to return and give all my strength to my native city".
 Therefore, he soon returned to Kharkiv and from 1890 taught architectural design and drawing at the Kharkiv Practical Technological Institute.
 From 1892 he taught a course in building art and architecture, and in 1898 he joined in compiling the programs and teaching a course in the history of architecture, as well as supervising the diploma and course design.
 In 1909, he published the book "Architecture.
-A Course of Lectures Given at the Kharkiv Institute of Technology Named After Emperor Alexander the Third".
-In 1894, he was awarded the title of "Academician" for his work on Kharkiv Public Library (1899–1901), what is now known as the Kharkiv Korolenko State Scientific Library.
+A Course of Lectures Given at the Kharkov Institute of Technology Named After Emperor Alexander the Third".
+In 1894, he was awarded the title of "Academician" for his work on Kharkov Public Library (1899–1901), what is now known as the Kharkov Korolenko State Scientific Library.
 His first project to be implemented was the building of the Commercial School.
 In addition to simply designing the building, he also managed and supervised the construction, performing the work of a foreman.
 He continued to work in the same way.

 The Beketov family, in particular Oleksiy and his father Nikolay, were acquainted with the famous Alchevsky family of Ukrainian educators and activists.
-The Alchevsky family, together with Nikolay Beketov, were among the founders of the Kharkiv Society "Hromada", a national and cultural center of the Ukrainian intelligentsia.
+The Alchevsky family, together with Nikolay Beketov, were among the founders of the Kharkov Society "Hromada", a national and cultural center of the Ukrainian intelligentsia.
 In 1899 Oleksiy Beketov was married to Hanna Alchevska (1868-1931), daughter of the Ukrainian industrialist, banker, public figure, and philanthropist, Oleksiy Alchevsky and his wife, Khrystyna, a Ukrainian educator and public education organizer.
-Therefore, the projects of the most important buildings that served the cause of public education for Kharkiv were carried out by O. M. Beketov free of charge.
-These include the project of the Public Library (1899–1901, now the V. G. Korolenko Kharkiv State Scientific Library) and the project of the building of the Sunday Women's School of Khrystyna Alchevska (1896, now the Exhibition Hall of the Kharkiv Art Museum).
+Therefore, the projects of the most important buildings that served the cause of public education for Kharkov were carried out by O. M. Beketov free of charge.
+These include the project of the Public Library (1899–1901, now the V. G. Korolenko Kharkov State Scientific Library) and the project of the building of the Sunday Women's School of Khrystyna Alchevska (1896, now the Exhibition Hall of the Kharkov Art Museum).
 Also, the buildings of Oleksiy Alchevsky's banks: Zemelny (Land) and Torgovy (Trade) were built according to his designs.
 To master the specifics of bank construction, the architect visited France, Italy, and Germany, inspecting the layout of operating rooms, work areas, safes, and other premises of European banks.
 Beketov also built a private mansion for the Alchevskys in the style of Italian villas.
 In the courtyard of this mansion, the very first monument to Taras Shevchenko in Ukraine was erected in 1900.
-The author of the monument is Ukrainian-Russian sculptor Volodymyr Beklemishev, who, like Beketov, graduated from the Kharkiv drawing school of Maria Raevskaya-Ivanova.
+The author of the monument is Ukrainian-Russian sculptor Vladimir Beklemishev, who, like Beketov, graduated from the Kharkov drawing school of Maria Raevskaya-Ivanova.